This very blog is powered by a stack that’s become my favorite setup for content-driven sites: Next.js + MDX + Contentlayer.

 MDX: Markdown with Superpowers

 MDX lets me keep writing in markdown while sprinkling in React components wherever I need them.
-It’s just plain .mdx files—no special CMS, no remote markdown sources, no content admin panel.
+It’s just plain .mdx files without a CMS or content admin panel.

 Want to drop in a <CodeBlock> or a custom <Button>?
 I can do that inline, right inside the post body: